-Internal Control is an integral component of an organization's management that provides reasonable assurance of the effectiveness and efficiency of operations, reliability of financial reporting and compliance with applicable laws and regulations.
+Reasonable assurance of the effectiveness and efficiency of operations, reliability of financial reporting and compliance with applicable laws and regulations help ensure that Selan's Corporate Governance structure is robust.
 Together, our management systems, organizational structures, processes, standards and Code of Conduct and Ethics form the system of internal control that governs how the Company conducts its business and manages the associated risks.
 The Board has ultimate responsibility for the management of risks and for ensuring the effectiveness of internal control systems.
 This system forms an integral part of the entire cycle of planning, budgeting, management, accounting and auditing.
-It supports the effectiveness and the integrity of every step of the process and provides continuous feedback to management.
+It is a proactive methodology to control and mitigate risks and it supports the effectiveness and the integrity of every step of the process and provides continuous feedback to management.
 The Company carefully considers the appropriate balance between controls and risk in their programs and operations.
 The internal controls are designed to ensure that financial and other records are reliable for preparing financial information and other data and for maintaining accountability of assets.
 We treasure integrity and transparency as the core value in all our business dealings.
-We have dedicated Internal Auditors who make sure that transactions taking place under due authority / power are received and reported in a prudent manner.
+We have dedicated Internal Auditors who make sure that transactions are taking place under due authority / power and are received and reported in a prudent manner.
 These systems are reviewed by the Audit Committee in its quarterly meetings and suggestions are given to strengthen and regularly improve their application, keeping in view the dynamic business environment.
 Internal and external audits are conducted on a regular basis to ensure transparency and statutory compliance.
 During the year, due care has been exercised by the Company with respect to all the requirements of the Company Law and SEBI (LODR) Regulations, 2015.